 Cardigans are one of those things that every woman has in her closet.
 They come in all shapes and sizes, colors, and prints, but all cardigans are not created equally.
 Some cardigans are better for certain body types, and others are better for certain outfits.
 It can get a little confusing sometimes, but wearing the right cardigan for your body type and for your outfit is important.
 So today let’s talk about it, lest you wear something that makes you look stumpy, wide, or just wrong.

-Here are 4 different cardigan styles, and the Dos and Don’ts of wearing each one:
+Here are four different cardigan styles, and the dos and don’ts of wearing each one:

 1. A Waist-Length or Cropped Cardigan

 First up, the most common and classic style of cardigan is the waist-length cardigan.
 I don’t own any cropped cardigans, so I’m lumping the waist length and cropped cardigans together.

 For these lengths of cardigans, DON’T wear them with long tops.
 The contrast in lengths is not flattering, and creates a weird shape and proportion on your body.